Flawededge/EzGraphData/README.md

 - To do list
     -

-- ~~Make the gui in the first place~~
+- ~~Make the gui do stuff in the first place~~
+    - ~~Add in file searching capability~~
+    - Make the currently selected file be loaded
-    - Add in better looking symbols for spinner boxes
+    - ~~Add in better looking symbols for spinner boxes~~
-    - Add in variables for each of the check boxes
+    - Make check boxes change what data is loaded
-    -
+    - Add in an easy way to use functions to change how data is processed

 - **Make a plot window and make it do the things**

-- Make it plot a set bit of data
+    - Choose which plotter to use
+    - Make separate window pop up
-    - Make update plot
+    - Make update button make a fresh plot

 - Give a way to run a function to process each column differently

 - Make the gui user friendly

-- Make the file search do something
-    - List the files in the box under directory input

 - Give the entire interface a bit of pizazz
     - Make the 'No file loaded' label reflect current progress